 Jan 17, 2022: Picks verified for availability and accuracy; no changes to picks.

-Brother is a well-known brand that offers practical and efficient business solutions in the form of their printers.
-They tend to produce sturdy and well-built printers with high page yields at an affordable cost, and their ink or toner cartridges tend to need replacing less.
-However, their ink or toner cartridges tend to be a bit more expensive than their competitors, and they don't usually have Bluetooth support, which can be a little disappointing if you have multiple people sharing a printer.
+Brother is a well-known brand that offers practical and efficient business solutions through its printer lineups.
+They tend to produce sturdy and well-built printers with high page yields at an affordable cost, and their ink or toner cartridges need replacing less.
+However, their ink or toner cartridges are more expensive than their competitors.
+Their printers also don't usually have Bluetooth support; this can be a little disappointing if you have multiple people sharing a printer.